 Notices Tenants Should See

-As part of the process, the City will issue a Tenant Information Notice (TIN) to the landlord.
+As part of the licence application process, the City will issue a Tenant Information Notice (TIN) to the landlord.
 The purpose of the TIN is to notify tenants that a licence has been applied for and provide information about the process and where to find resources and available supports.
 The landlord must:

 • Post the TIN on the door of the unit within five days of receiving it from the City.
 Once the TIN is posted, a 14-day notification period begins.
 During this time, the tenant can review their rights, seek legal advice and connect with tenant support services before a licence is issued.

-• Submit a photo of the posted TIN to the City within 14 days of posting on the door.
+• Submit a photo of the posted TIN to the City within 14 days of posting it on the door.

 • Keep the TIN posted until the licence is issued or refused.